The Philosophy of Light Travel

 The One-Bag Rule

-A 40-litre carry-on holds everything you need for two weeks in Europe, provided you are willing to do a small laundry every three or four days.
-Merino wool is your ally: it resists odour, dries overnight, compresses efficiently, and looks presentable in a restaurant.
+A 40-litre carry-on holds everything you need for two weeks in Europe on any full-service carrier, provided you are willing to do a small laundry every three or four days.
+Merino wool is your ally: it resists odour, dries overnight, compresses well, and looks presentable in a restaurant.
 Two shirts, one trousers, one dress or smart alternative, one mid-layer, one waterproof shell.
 Wear the heaviest items on travel days.
+If you are hopping between cities on budget carriers, size down to a 20–25 litre bag and pack accordingly — or pay for the upgrade and stop worrying about it.

 Shoes: The Critical Decision

-Pack two pairs of shoes, maximum.
-One must be genuinely comfortable for walking on uneven stone — not trainers, but something with good sole support that can handle eight to twelve kilometres per day.
-The second is for evenings: a leather shoe or smart flat that can take you from a museum to a dinner table.
+Pack two pairs, maximum.
+One must be genuinely comfortable for walking on uneven stone — not trainers, but something with real sole support that can handle five to eight miles per day.
+The second is for evenings: a leather shoe or smart flat that takes you from a museum to a dinner table.
 Everything else can be solved with socks.

 What to Leave at Home

 A hairdryer (hotels and apartments always have one).
-Full-size toiletries (decant into 50ml bottles or buy locally — Italian pharmacies are a pleasure).
-More than two books (buy and trade as you go).
-The "just in case" items that never leave their compartment.
-A good rule: if you have not unpacked it in three days, post it home.
+Full-size toiletries — decant into 2-ounce bottles or buy on arrival, Italian and Greek pharmacies are well-stocked and cheaper than airports.
+More than one book (buy and trade as you go).
+The “just in case” items that never leave their compartment.
+A useful rule: if you haven’t unpacked it in three days, post it home.

 On Buying Along the Way

 One of the quiet pleasures of light travel is the permission it grants to acquire things.
-A ceramic bowl from a Sicilian market, a bottle of local olive oil, a linen shirt from a shop in Porto — these things become the luggage that actually matters.
+A ceramic bowl from a Sicilian market, a bottle of olive oil from Provence, a linen shirt from a shop in Seville — these become the luggage that actually matters.
 Pack light going out.
 Arrive home weighted with things worth keeping.